 It can be hard living in Detroit.
 I find it’s best not to compare it to other cities or to what you think it should be.
 It is what it is.
 And sure, there are a lot of ways that the city is dysfunctional, but in my personal experience, the people are wonderful.
 This is true, even in this isolated incident.
 On the one hand, there are the people who wronged me: the assholes who damaged my car and stole my computer.
 On the other hand, there are the people who were good to me: the two witnesses who stuck around to file a police report; the man who drove around on a wild-goose chase after a van of thieves; the police officer who consoled me by telling me about his cop car getting broken into; the man who called through my smashed window while we were stopped at a red light saying “Don’t worry, karma is a bitch!
 You’re gonna be alright!”; the friends who offered to let me steal some keyboard time while I figured out what to do; everyone who held their tongue instead of saying “you really shouldn’t leave your computer in your car”; and most of all, my soccer team.

 The best-case scenario for a thief is that the person they are taking from can afford the loss — it would be easier to steal from a department store than a mom-and-pop shop; it would be easier to steal from a rich young man than a poor old lady.
 In that respect, they robbed the right girl.
 I have community safety net that went above and beyond any reasonable expectation for support.
 I am alright.

-In Detroit, the winters are hard and people steal stuff and some basic things don’t work like they should.
+In Detroit, the winters are hard and sometimes things get stolen and things that others take for granted are inaccessible.
 That’s all true.
-But I have never felt the sense of community that I have here already — after just 10 months in this strange little city.
+But I have never felt the sense of community that I have here already — after just 10 months in this wonderful place.
 It’s safe to say that Detroit and I have a lot of handstands in our future.